Limited Company Guide

 The National Minimum Wage (NMW) does not automatically apply to company directors.
 Directors are not considered workers under employment law unless they have a separate employment contract.
 A director who serves purely in their capacity as a statutory director (without a service contract) is not entitled to NMW and is not obligated to pay it.

-For 2026/27, the National Living Wage (the NMW rate for workers aged 21 and over) is £12.21 per hour.
-For a director working a nominal 40-hour week, 52 weeks per year, this equates to approximately £25,396 per year, significantly above either the £9,100 or £12,570 salary benchmarks.
+For 2026/27, the National Living Wage (the NMW rate for workers aged 21 and over) is £12.71 per hour.
+For a director working a nominal 40-hour week, 52 weeks per year, this equates to approximately £25,396 per year, significantly above the £5,000 to £12,570 salary benchmarks used for tax efficiency.
 Directors who have employment contracts in addition to their director roles may need to consider NMW compliance separately.

 In practice, many limited company directors pay themselves no salary, a low salary, or a salary specifically set for tax efficiency reasons, well below NMW levels, without any NMW compliance issue, because their director's fee arrangement does not constitute an employment contract subject to NMW.
 If you are uncertain whether NMW applies to your arrangement, take advice from an employment lawyer or your accountant.